 One of the beautiful things about learning popular songs on the guitar is they are, by design, easy to remember and play.
-This is tremendously helpful for beginner guitarists as after just learning a few easy chords and strumming patterns you’re already set up to play thousands of popular songs.
+This is tremendously helpful for beginner guitarists.
+After just learning a few easy chords and strumming patterns, you’re already set up to play thousands of popular songs.

-But with so many potential songs at your disposal, what ones do you learn first?
-Well, we’ve put together a list of 60 famous and easy to play songs that are perfect for a beginner or someone looking for something new to you, so you’ll always have a little direction when thinking about what song to learn next.
+But with so many potential songs at your disposal, which ones should you learn first?
+Well, we’ve put together a list of 60 famous and easy pop songs on guitar that are perfect for a beginner or someone looking for something new to you.
+So you’ll always have a bit of guidance when trying to decide which song to learn next.

 - All of Me by John Legend